saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-deque-drivers.md

 - Ensure your Appium server is correctly set up to use the `appium2-deque-accessibility` version.
 - Validate that your app and environment meet the OS version requirements for the selected Deque drivers.
-- For iOS, remember that the AxeXCUITEST driver only works on devices running iOS 17 or later.
+- For iOS, remember that the AxeXCUITEST driver only works on devices running iOS 17 or above.
 - The axeDevToolsMobile plugin will remain available in the Sauce Labs cloud until January 31st 2025.
-- Use the Deque [documentation](https://docs.deque.com/devtools-mobile/2024.2.14/en/appium-setup) for further driver-specific details.
+- Use the Deque [documentation](https://docs.deque.com/devtools-mobile/appium-setup) for further driver-specific details.